 According to the Pew Research Center, 58% of U.S. adults have heard something about ChatGPT.
 Of those, 18% have heard a lot, 39% have heard some, and 42% have heard nothing.

 Here's a detailed look at their findings:

 Source: Pew Research Center

-The ChatGPT website received 1.8 billion monthly website visitors in April, 1.6 billion in March, and 1 billion in February.
+The ChatGPT website received 1.6 billion website visitors in June, 1.8 billion in May and April, 1.6 billion in March, and 1 billion in February.

 The top two browsing interests for visitors are “news” and “software”, and the top two categories are “programming and developer software” and “computers, electronics, and technology”.

 60.43% of traffic is from YouTube, making it the largest source of ChatGPT’s social network traffic.
 Put another way, 6 in 10 visits are from YouTube.

 Here’s a detailed breakdown of the other top social networks that send traffic.